sourcegraph/handbook/content/ce/index.md

   - [Mike McLaughlin](../../company/team/index.md#mike-mclaughlin-he-him)

 - Customer Support
-  - [Virginia Ulrich] (../../company/team/index.md#virginia-ulrich-she-her) Head of Customer Support
+  - [Virginia Ulrich](../../company/team/index.md#virginia-ulrich-she-her) Head of Customer Support
   - We will be hiring support engineers soon.
 Our Customer Engineers will continue in their support rotation for now.
 - Training